 On the Salesforce platform, unit, functional, system, integration, UAT, Production and regression tests can be performed.
 Load tests play a vital role in a successful release in Salesforce testing

 Looking for an experienced Salesforce tester to help your team?

 We can help you find the right test engineer with the right skill set to join your team in as little as a week.

 Get in touch with us via our contact form.

 We have identified when to test and where to test, now we will explain some best practices for how to go about Salesforce testing effectively.
 Some of these tips are specific to Salesforce while others are tips that are helpful for software testing in general.

 1. Effective Test Strategy and Test Planning

-Proper test strategy and test planning plays a very important role in successful Salesforce testing, as many components and businesses critical processes are involved in the process.
-During this process you must define what your high-level objectives are, who all of your stakeholders are, and their responsibilities.
+Proper test strategy and test planning play a very important role in successful Salesforce testing, as many components and businesses critical processes are involved in the process.
+During this process, you must define what your high-level objectives are, who all of your stakeholders are, and their responsibilities.
 You should also document the different phases of testing, the different tooling which you are going to use, as well as the exit criteria of the test.

 Implementing a successful test strategy for Salesforce can help businesses to identify the bottlenecks or defects, and streamline their operations.
 Proper planning is always an important first step.

 Having an integrated test environment is key in any testing project, especially in complex systems like eCommerce applications.
 In Salesforce, there are many other systems integrated into the platform like microservices from various payment providers, fulfilment partners, delivery partners, and more.